dariogartmann/dariogartmann.github.io/_projects/blumen-schierscher.md

 ---
 title: Blumen Schierscher
-description: "Promotional video for a local cut flower production and flower store.
-They grow all of their flowers by themselves in Schaan, Liechtenstein.<br/><br/>The video follows the life of a tulip.
-From seed to the finished bouquet."
+description: "Various videos for a local cut flower production and flower store.
+They grow all of their flowers by themselves in Schaan, Liechtenstein.<br/><br/>Over the last few months I got to create various videos for them."
 released: 20210301
-type: Promotional Video
+type: Video Production
 youtube-id: Pq3260xgwQk
 tags: ['Tulips', 'Flower Production', 'Promo']
 featured-image: "/assets/images/projects/blumen-schierscher/tulips.jpg"